lpoulain/Crypto_Workshops/lab3/README.md

 The Oracle is using SHA256 to prevent any tampering with the ciphertext.

 How to get around that?
-Take a good look at how SHA256 works.
+Check the [PyCrypto documentation](https://www.dlitz.net/software/pycrypto/api/current/) and take a good look at how SHA256 works.

 To help you determine where is the SHA256 signature stored, there are two versions of the ciphertext.
 Comparing the two in hex (on Mac or Linux, use the command hexdump) should help.